breezy-codes/cryptography-guide/_sources/README.md

 ## How to Use This Project

-You can browse the project, or download the GitHub repository and run the Jupyter notebooks on your local machine.
-Each notebook is self-contained and can be read independently, but I recommend starting with the introductory notebooks if you are new to cryptography.
+Each page on the website is it's own notebook file, you can explore each on the website or download and run the notebooks on your local machine.
 Feel free to explore the topics that interest you the most, and don't hesitate to reach out if you have any questions or feedback.

 ### To Download the github repository: